 What To See And Do In Labin And Rabac

 There is a significant difference between the two towns in terms of vibe and what to do – Rabac is more about holiday and beach fun, whereas Labin is about history and architecture, so if you can combine the two, you get the best of both worlds!

 Our Little Donkey snapped up the Labin Guidebook given to me by the friendly team at the tourist board, and we set about discovering the main sites.

 We planned only to stay overnight, so with less than two days, we were not going to be able to see much.
 That said, here are the attractions in Labin and Rabac we thoroughly enjoyed.

-One of the most famous historic parts of Labin is centered at the walls of the Old Town and is called Sanfior Gate.
+One of the most famous historic parts of Labin is centered at the Old Town walls and is called Sanfior Gate.

-This was built in 1589 as the entrance to the town and is decorated in the Labin Crest and with a Venetian lion.
-On top of this, check out Church of Blessed Virgin Mary’s Birth, built in 1336.
+This was built in 1589 as the town’s entrance and is decorated in the Labin Crest and with a Venetian lion.
+On top of this, check out the Church of Blessed Virgin Mary’s Birth, built in 1336.

 The Old Town has many coffee shops, small boutiques, and galleries to check out, which can help you fill a lazy day.